BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 (a) to answer one or more questions”.

-Essentially this provision is designed to protect your ‘right to silence’ principle, by making sure that a court is forced to not consider your refusal to answer any questions as something suspicious or unfavourable towards your case.
+Essentially, this provision is designed to protect your ‘right to silence’ principle, by making sure that a court is forced not to consider your refusal to answer any questions as something suspicious or unfavourable towards your case.

-When questioned by police at a festival, responding with “no comment” to all questions, with exception of providing your name, address and date of birth can significantly help your case by making sure you do not provide information which could be detrimental to your case.
+When questioned by police at a festival, responding with “no comment” to all questions, with the exception of providing your name, address and date of birth, can significantly help your case by making sure you do not provide information which could be detrimental to your case.
 By limiting your responses to essential information only, you preserve the integrity of your position and avoid complicating your situation further.

 COOPERATE WITH POLICE, BUT DO NOT CONSENT

 Section 21 of the Law Enforcement (Power and Responsibilities) Act 2002 (NSW) (LEPRA), allows police to stop, search, and detain a person, without a warrant if they ‘suspect on reasonable grounds that you possess or control something considered a ‘prohibited drug’ or ‘prohibited plant’.
+A police search involves police officers examining your person or belongings for evidence of illegal substances or items, and must be conducted according to legal procedures.

 CALL A CRIMINAL DEFENCE LAWYER

-Being caught with drugs at a festival can quickly turn from a moment of enjoyment into a serious legal matter, in such instances calling a lawyer becomes not just a recommended step, but a pivotal one.
+Being caught with drugs at a festival can quickly turn from a moment of enjoyment into a serious legal matter.
+In such instances, calling a lawyer becomes not just a recommended step, but a pivotal one.

 Seeking professional legal assistance with specialised drug lawyers can play a significant role in protecting your rights and working towards achieving the best possible outcome in your case.
 The initial interactions and statements made during questioning can significantly influence the outcome of the case.